HenrivantSant/swift-docs/docs/routing-and-controllers.md

 It is possible to register your custom variable types to router if you wish to match a specific pattern.
 More on this in the chapter 'Hooking in to the router'.

 ### Reading url variables
 Okay so we can use several variables, convenient!
 How to read this?
 Easy!
-The variables which be passed into your function as an array.
+The variables which be passed into your function as an ``Swift\Router\RouteParameterBag``.
 See the example below.
 ```php
     /**
      * @param RouteParameter[] $params